pixty/frame_processor/README.md

 ```
 git clone git@github.com:opencv/opencv.git
 git clone https://github.com/opencv/opencv_contrib
+for each opencv & opencv_contrib
+git tag -l 3.2.0
 ```

 Use version 3.2.0 (it should be tagged).
 Build the opencv using opencv contrib (look at README instuctions in both repos)